-The increased density offers unrivalled high speed abrasion resistance, tested to outperform the highest reported figures in motorcycle jeans using the most aggressive abrasion test currently available, EN 13595-1 clause 5.4.
 If you score the different fibres used in motorcycle clothing against toughness, specific tenacity, elongation at break and specific modulus, you get the following results.

 Covec™ provides low thermal conductivity and a high melting point, preventing additional consequential burns in a crash scenario.
 Some jeans use high thermal materials such as UHMWPE’s, Nylon, Polyester and Hi Abrasion Resistant Textiles with low melting points or high thermal conductivity, either way it can burn you or melt to your skin.
 Clearly materials with high heat conductivity and low melting point are unsuitable in situations where heat is produced due to friction against abrasive road surfaces.
 Any product may incorporate high performance fibres and yarns but its performance will be defined in certain circumstances by the lowest common denominator in any given situation.

 When a material retains moisture it will become weaker over time, with chemicals often functioning as catalyst.
 Aramids for instance can retain up to 7% of moisture, while Covec™ can only retain 0.01% of moisture.
 Sweat is an acid between 3.3 and 5 pH, detergents are alkali between 9 and 11 pH, people use bleach for washing, grease and oils are on bikes, etc.